Security posture

 Socket authentication — opt-in

 SENKANI_SOCKET_AUTH=on generates a 32-byte random token at ~/.senkani/.token (mode 0600), rotated on every server start.
 Every connection to mcp.sock/hook.sock/pane.sock must send a length-prefixed handshake frame matching the token.
 Raises the bar from ambient same-UID socket access to must-read-token-file.
-Default off in v0.2.0 for backward compatibility; flipping to on next release.
+Default off in v0.3.0 for backward compatibility; opt in via the env var.

 Observability

-Every security-defense site increments an event_counters row: injection detections, SSRF blocks, socket handshake rejections, schema migrations, retention prunes, command redactions.
+Every security-defense site increments an event_counters row: injection detections, SSRF blocks, socket handshake rejections, schema migrations, retention prunes, command redactions, and policy-snapshot hashing failures (security.policy.hash_failed, security.policy.learned_rules_hash_failed — bumped when policy_snapshots refuses a write because the encoded config or the active learned-rules file could not be hashed cleanly; pre-fix this collapsed silently to policy_hash = "" and dropped one of two distinct broken configs through ON CONFLICT DO NOTHING).
 Surfaced via senkani stats --security with Gelman-style count/total (pct%) rate annotation, or the senkani_session action:"stats" MCP action.

 Data portability